gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 Not my favorite resource, but they sure have some great tips about new tools.

-However, it&#8217;s often stuff like free WP-themes, free icon-packs and so on.
-Sometimes that&#8217;s nice too!
+However, it's often stuff like free WP-themes, free icon-packs and so on.
+Sometimes that's nice too!

 Website: <a href="http://www.webappers.com/" target="_blank">http://www.webappers.com/</a>